Switzerland Sampler: A First-Timer's Tour

 2 nights.
 Your first night, indulge in a hearty Lyonnaise meal at the Bistrot du Bœuf Rouge.
 For lunch the next day, head out to the vineyards for exquisite seasonal cuisine at the Domaine de Châteauvieux.
 Back in Geneva, have a relatively light Ticinese supper at La Favola.
 Fill the time between meals with a brisk stroll along the quais or a visit to one of the city's many museums.

 1 night.
-Philippe Rochat has finally retired from Restaurant de l'Hôtel de Ville, but Chef Benoit Violier is already winning hearts—and stomachs—with his fresh twist on haute cuisine.
+Despite the tragic death of star chef Benoit Violier, the Restaurant de l'Hôtel de Ville has remained one of the world's top dining experiences.
+His widow, Brigitte, has kept the culinary passion alive, winning hearts—and stomachs—with current chef Franck Giovannani's fresh twist on haute cuisine.
 This may be the triumph of the trip, but reserve judgment for after Basel and Zürich.
 At night, head down to the waterfront at Ouchy and have a chic, light supper at the Café Beau-Rivage.

 2 nights.
 Step back in time for a meal at Zunfthaus zur Zimmerleuten, a medieval guildhall dating back to 1708.
 Then, after a thorough walking tour of Zürich's Old Town, you can settle in for an atmospheric, old-world evening at the Picasso- and Matisse-lined Kronenhalle.